mmuller88/mmblog/content/newsletter-21/index.md

 <https://dev.to/abhishe89636035/devops-an-introduction-5cdp>

-Gives a quick introduction about DevOps and then lists different areas in the DevOps space and tools you can use for those.
+Gives a quick introduction to DevOps and then lists different areas in the DevOps space and tools you can use for those.

 Thanks a lot to the author [Abhishek Shrivastava](https://dev.to/abhishe89636035)